The domain of a cannibal dark matter: Results

-Regarding temperature ratios above the floor, we find that the resulting contours of constant $\lambda$ can only be understood numerically if the freeze-out happens in the ultra- to semi-relativistic regime.
+For temperature ratios above the floor, we find that the resulting contours of constant $\lambda$ can only be understood numerically if the freeze-out happens in the ultra- to semi-relativistic regime.
 On the contrary, however, it is possible to quantify their behaviour analytically in the case of non-relativistic decoupling, i.e.~far away from the relativistic floor.
-Assuming for simplicity that freeze-out happens instantaneously, contours of constant relic abundance are defined by the relation
+While these are not the first analytical results regarding the freeze-out of cannibal DM, they -- for the first time -- precisely quantify the relation between the DM mass and the temperature of the HS.